 What's worse?
 These reports are essential to the client, but she rarely spends more than a few minutes breezing over them -- she wants confirmation that things are trending up and to the right.
 If they're not, you're going to need to address that over the phone or in-person.
 A report isn't going to help her understand the context of the problem or how you're going to fix things.

-To create reports quickly and easily for many different clients with different KPIs, consider using one of the below marketing reporting tools.
+To create reports quickly and easily for many different clients with different KPIs, consider using one of the below marketing reporting tools, and checking out more apps for agency services.
 These will help to reduce the amount of time you spend gathering data and creating reports so you can spend more time on the work that matters -- building high-performing campaigns.

 Megalytic provides templates so that you can easily import your data from sources such as Google Analytics, AdWords, Facebook, a CSV file, and others.

 The tool has a library of widgets, such as ecommerce sales by geography, AdWords conversions, social referrals, etc., that you can easily add to your reports for more in-depth details.
 You can also set up reports to be automatically sent to a specific list of individuals, and then track to make sure they landed in the recipient's inbox.

 Databox enables agencies to automate the client reporting process by compiling data from many popular marketing software and services -- including HubSpot Marketing, HubSpot CRM, Google Analytics, Adwords, Facebook ads, Twitter, Linkedin Company Pages and Instagram.
 After connecting your client's services, Databox becomes the single place where your agency's team can set goals, monitor progress, calculate ROI numbers and receive alerts when things aren't going to plan.